program--/fipio/README.md

 ### With `sf`

-`fipio` also includes functions that support geometry for FIP codes.
+`fipio` also includes functions that support geometry for FIPS codes.
 This requires `sfheaders` at the very least to get an `sf`-compatible geometry object back.